Kucoin/kucoin-api-docs/source/localizable/index.html.md

 In order to receive the latest API change notifications, please add 'Watch' to [KuCoin Docs Github](https://github.com/Kucoin/kucoin-api-docs).

+**3/13/19** :

+- Modify the maximum matching orders for a single trading pair in one account is 100 (stop orders included).

 **3/6/19** :

 - Add the description of order system and matching engine time using **nanoseconds**